-Save your ash and ornamental trees North Carolina from the Emerald Ash Borer (EAB)
+Save your ash trees and ornamental trees from the Emerald Ash Borer (EAB)

 Emerald Ash Borer protection and treatment options for your ash trees

-There are a variety of treatment options that can control EAB but they are not a cure for the disease once your tree has been infested.
+There are a variety of treatment options that can control EAB but they are not a cure for the disease once your ash tree has been infested.
 Insecticides are available to protect high-value ornamental trees.
 This is recommended when the beetle is known to be within 15 miles of the tree.
 If your tree is already infested and over half the crown is still alive, insecticides may be used therapeutically, with annual or biannual retreatment, to help trees recover.

 Unfortunately, within two years of observing symptoms, most of the crown of the ash tree will be dead.
 Complete tree death typically occurs within five years but may occur sooner.

 Do you want to save your Carolina ash tree?

 Depending on your property, you may save money if you remove unwanted ash trees before they die.

 Headquartered in Concord, NC, we proudly protect trees from Emerald Ash Borer and other insect-related diseases across the Charlotte, Greensboro, Raleigh, Durham and Winston-Salem greater metropolitan areas—and are ready to work with you.